2250 - Principles of Genetics - Dr. Carr

 that will be asked.

-For all exams, you will be given a sheet with the Universal Genetic Code: it is therefore not necessary to memorize the genetic code.
+For all exams, you will be given a sheet with the Universal Genetic Code: therefore it is not necessary to memorize the genetic code.

 I. MOLECULAR BIOLOGY: For each question, indicate in the space provided the LETTER of the ONE response that best answers the question.